HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 -d '{"query": "{ products(category: \"laptops\") { name price } }"}'

 CDNs can determine "this is safe, idempotent, and cacheable."
-GraphQL mutations (data modifications) remain as POST — since mutations actually modify state, POST semantics are correct for them.
+GraphQL mutations (data changes) remain as POST — since mutations actually modify state, POST semantics are correct.

-The market doesn't need to choose between GraphQL and QUERY.
+The market doesn't need to choose between GraphQL or QUERY.
 Competition exists at the level of API design philosophy:

 Comparison Competing?